Meet Our Vendors

 Jon Boza

 We are a grandmother/daughter/granddaughter (Jean, Harmony and Greta) business that has a small goat herd in Haslett, MI.
 This is our 5th year making and selling our luxurious soaps, using milk from a local herd.
 Our established customers love our products and we hope you do too!
 We began in 2017 milking two Nigerian Dwarf does.
-They are the mother/daughter foundation of our farm: Fili and Clover.
-We have recently started using milk from a friend’s goat herd in, also in Ingham Co.
+Along with soaps, there are felted art items and goat milk fudge.

 Contact Information